uccser/cs-field-guide/csfieldguide/chapters/content/en/big-data/sections/using-big-data.md

 So where does all the data come from to make Big Data?
 Here are a few examples you may have encountered:

+- Apps and Websites
+    - Instagram, Facebook, Twitter, SnapChat, TradeMe, Spotify, Uber, Netflix, Messenger, etc, all care about how, when, why, and for how long you use their service.
+Therefore a lot of what you do while using their service is captured.

+- The Internet of Things
+    - ...

+- Mobile devices
+    - ...

+Big Data is also being collected from the physical world all around us!

 ## Bias